jsmrcaga/plasma/README.md

 and GitHub releases are from 2023, and mirror images had basic errors of file corruption.

 #### linuxserver/steam
-The last "nivida commit" is not hopeful.
-I did not even try the image out.
+The last "NVIDIA commit" is not hopeful.
+I ended up trying the image with an AMD card but I had no input and Steam was stuck in "webhelper is not responding" (comes pre-installed)

 #### Main differences